 The Boston University Wheelock College of Education & Human Development offers a Graduate Certificate program for qualified post-baccalaureate students who are interested in receiving an Initial Licensure as a Teacher of Students with Severe Disabilities, all grades.
 Students who are successful in completing this program will develop the knowledge and skills necessary as a beginning teacher of students with severe disabilities.
 Specifically, the learning outcomes are as follows:

-- Demonstrate a disposition, and articulate, a teaching philosophy that promotes equity, includes collaboration with families, and reflects the principles of inclusive education for students with disabilities.
+- Demonstrate a disposition and articulate a teaching philosophy that promotes equity, includes collaboration with families, and reflects the principles of inclusive education for students with disabilities.

 - Engage in a professional manner with colleagues, students, and families.

 For those students successful in completing all the courses and practica in this certificate program, the Wheelock College of Education & Human Development provides a recommendation for licensure to the Massachusetts Department of Elementary and Secondary Education (DESE) Office of Educator Licensure.
-Students must also apply directly to the DESE and are required to take additional tests (Massachusetts Test for Educational Licensures [MTELs]) to secure licenses.
+Students must also apply directly to the DESE and are required to take additional tests (Massachusetts Test for Educator Licensures [MTELs]) to secure licenses.

 Requirements for licensure as Teacher of Students with Severe Disabilities, all grades are listed below.
 Please note, prior coursework may be submitted for review to determine equivalency.
 If determined to be equivalent, required courses listed may be waived as a part of the certificate program.

 To be eligible for the student-teaching practicum in the Special Education Program, graduate students must have: